Lord of the Flies Introduction

-This particular novel is about what happens when a bunch of young boys are stranded on an island and left to fend for themselves.
-Lord of the Flies is an allegory (essentially a story with a moral), about…well, it’s about something.
+Lord of the Flies is an allegory (essentially a story with a moral), about…well, something.
 People can't seem to decide exactly what.
-It's either about the inherent evil of man, or psychological struggle, or religion, or human nature, or the author's feelings on war (he was in the Navy during WWII), or possibly all of the above.
+It's either about the inherent evil of man, or psychological struggle, or religion, or human nature, or the author's feelings on war (Golding was in the Navy during WWII), or possibly all of the above.

-For as far back as we can see into the annals of history, culture has embraced and promoted physical violence.
-“No,” you protest, “surely we’ve evolved past the days of gladiatorial combat and public executions?”
+Um.
 When's the last time you were in a movie theater?
 Played a video game?
 Watched TV?
-From Hostel to Resident Evil 4, humanity has an attraction to violence.
-Now, supposedly, civilization masks all of these violent tendencies we have.
-We come up with “proper” ways to vent our bloodlust, ways like WWF and football and thumbwrestling on the six-hour school trip to D.C.
-BUT, put a bunch of kids on an island, with no governing authorities, no societal structure, and no consequences, and “civilization” breaks down.
+From Saw VII to Resident Evil 6, we love our violence.
+Sure, we come up with "civilized" ways to vent our bloodlust, like WWF and football and thumb wrestling on the six-hour school trip to D.C.
+But, says William Golding, put a bunch of kids on an island, with no governing authorities, no societal structure, and no consequences, and all that civilization breaks down.

-Does this sound like the stuff of unrealistic literary fiction to you?
-In 1971 Philip Zimbardo, a professor of psychology at Stanford University, decided to run an experiment with faux (or fake) prisoners and faux guards.
+You think that's just fiction?
+In 1971 Philip Zimbardo, a professor of psychology at Stanford University, decided to run an experiment.
 The plan was to take some volunteer undergraduates and stick them in a simulated prison in the basement of the psychology building for two weeks.
 Some were guards, and some were prisoners.
 The guards were armed with wooden batons, uniforms, and mirrored-sunglasses.
 The prisoners were forced to wear different clothing and referred to only by numbers.
-What happened?
-The “guards” became real guards in their own minds, and the prisoners also internalized their roles.
-The experiment got way out of hand way too fast, with “prisoners” suffering abuse, degradation, and humiliation from the newly sadistic “guards.”
-There were hunger strikes and restrictions to solitary confinement.
-Supposedly, the participants suffered significant psychological violence.
-How long did this all take?
-Six days.
-It seems that college students being stuck in a basement isn’t a situation so unlike young boys stranded on an island.